caitlinch/treelikeness/README.md

 If you use this method, please reference:

 1. This repository (http://github.com/caitlinch/treelikeness)
-2. The programs used within this analysis
+2. The programs and methods used within this analysis
     * IQ-Tree
         * If using IQ-Tree 1:
             * Nguyen L-T, Schmidt HA, von Haeseler A, Minh BQ.
 2015.
 IQ-TREE: A fast and effective stochastic algorithm for estimating maximum likelihood phylogenies, _Mol.
 Biol.
-Evol._, 32(1):268-274. https://doi.org/10.1093/molbev/msu300
+Evol._, 32(1):268-274.
-        * If using IQ-Tree 2 and when using likelihood mapping implementation in IQ-Tree:
+        * If using IQ-Tree 2:
             * Minh BQ, Schmidt HA, Chernomor O, Schrempf D, Woodhams MD, von Haeseler A, Lanfear R. 2020.
 IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era, _Mol.
 Biol.
 Evol._, 37(5):1530-1534
         * __Additionally__, cite ModelFinder (used for model selection)
             * Kalyaanamoorthy S, Minh BQ, Wong TKF, von Haeseler A, Jermiin LS.
 2017.
 ModelFinder: Fast model selection for accurate phylogenetic estimates. _Nat.
-Methods_, 14:587-589. https://doi.org/10.1038/nmeth.4285
+Methods_, 14:587-589.
     * δ plots
         * When using δ plots:
             * Holland BR , Huber KT, Dress A, Moulton V. 2002. δ Plots: A Tool for Analyzing Phylogenetic Distance Data, _Mol Biol Evol_, 19(12):2051–2059